The EU has set out plans for a health passport called the Digital Green Certificate, or Green Pass.

 Countries may prevent travellers who have had the Sputnik or Sinopharm vaccines from entry.
 Those vaccines are not approved by EU regulators, or used in the UK.

-This isn’t detailed in the proposal.
-Currently individual countries detail which tests are required.
-This means each country has separate requirements on the number of tests needed, whether they accept PCR or other tests and how many tests you need to take.
+This isn't detailed in the proposal.
+Currently individual countries detail This means each country has separate requirements on the number of tests needed, whether they accept PCR or other tests and how many tests you need to take.
 It can make getting the right tests confusing, and expensive for travellers.